pittcsc/pittcswiki/src/guides/career/product-management.md

 search_tags: ["pm", "product", "product management"]
 ---

-Product Management as a career is difficult to define, and my personal opinions on the career I chose change every year I give the 'Intro to Product' talk.
+Product Management as a career is difficult to define, and my personal opinions on the career I chose change every year I give the 'Intro to Product' talk to the CSC (stop by!).
 I'll capture **my** consistent beliefs on the basics of the role here.

 ## Product Management?

-There's a million definitions online, here's a summary:
+There's a million definitions online, here's a summary.

 In general, Product Managers do the following:
 - Work with engineering, design, and other orgs in a company collaboratively